pythcon/PlexTVChannel/README.md

 *tvStart.sh & tvContinue.sh instructions:*

 *Editing the Path:* There is some editing needed in both **tvStart.sh** and **tvContinue.sh**.
 Open up both files and change all of the paths to your current setup.
 Just do a replace and search for **/path/to/tv/**.

+*Editing the VLC IP:* Locate the ip:port phrase in the vlc command and change it with your current setup.
+Note: This is not always the same ip address if you are running vlc on a different machine.

 *Editing the cURL statement (automatically refreshes the guide in Plex):* Start off by locating the cURL command in both scripts.
 - Get your API token.
 Instructions can be found [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).